 Staying on Track

-Luke Newton suggests ways of not just improving your fitness in the new year but staying motivated throughout 2018.
+Luke Newton suggests ways of not just improving your fitness in the new year but staying motivated all year.

 Christmas and the New Year is a time for reflection, and many people choose to set New Year’s resolutions – with varying degrees of success.
 Across the country, the surge of new gym memberships inevitably leads to non-active members later in the year – as people lose willpower, or find they don’t have enough time to work out.